The faith community of St. Stephen offers its prayers and condolences to your family in this time of sorrow.

 Thus, while Funeral music may express “convictions and feelings,” its subject must always be the paschal mystery and it must be related to the readings from Scripture.
 Rather than adopting popular secular songs which are inappropriate to a liturgical setting, we should seek out good liturgical music on a paschal theme which can “support, console, and uplift participants and help to create in them a spirit of hope in Christ’s victory over death and in the Christian’s share in that victory.”
 (Order of Christian Funerals, number 31)

-Below is a printable list of suggested music for funerals.
+Above is a printable list of suggested music for funerals.
 It does not encompass the vast number of choices that are possible, but offers familiar and beloved music.
 The typical liturgy contains an Opening Song, a Responsorial Psalm (it is customary that the Responsorial Psalm be sung), a song at Preparation of Gifts, Communion and a Closing Song.
 Sometimes families also choose a Communion Meditation piece, but it is optional.
 The Opening Song and Communion Song should encourage the gathered assembly to sing.
 The Song at Preparation of Gifts may be sung by the assembly, or may be a vocal solo or instrumental piece.
 The Closing Song is most often sung by the assembly, but an instrumental piece can also be considered.

 WORDS OF REMEMBRANCE (formerly Eulogy)